-WASHINGTON (AP) — No Supreme Court hearings, no votes, not during regular business or a postelection lame-duck session, the Senate's majority leader is making clear.
+WASHINGTON (AP) — No Supreme Court hearings, no votes, not during regular business or a postelection lame-duck session, the Senate's majority leader made clear Sunday.

-"I can't imagine that a Republican majority Senate, even if it were soon to be a minority, would want to confirm a judge that would move the court dramatically to the left," McConnell said in a news show appearances.
+"I can't imagine that a Republican majority Senate, even if it were soon to be a minority, would want to confirm a judge that would move the court dramatically to the left," McConnell said in one of his Sunday news show appearances.
 "That's not going to happen."

 Garland, chief judge of the U.S. Court of Appeals for the District of Columbia Circuit, won Republican votes for his current seat and is seen as a centrist whose nomination to the nine-member Supreme Court could box in Obama's opponents, shaken by the death of Justice Antonin Scalia, a conservative bulwark.

 McConnell, R-Ky., hasn't budged from his insistence, beginning just hours after Scalia's death last month, that the Senate would not confirm an Obama nominee in an election year, let alone hold hearings.
 He even ruled out meeting the president's pick, a standard courtesy.